brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 - If at a later date, a front-end was required, I would create a separate React application and have it query the Rails API to            retrieve/post back-end data

 - When creating the rails application, I decided to use PostgreSQL as the primary database client.
-This is because PostgreSQL works well with Heroku if this application had to be deployed.
+This is because PostgreSQL works well with deployment services such as Heroku.
 Additionally, PostgreSQL is much better for a larger-scale application in comparison to the default rails database client, sqlite3

-- To make things simple for the user testing the application, I configured a seeds.rb file.
+- To make things simple for the user testing the application locally, I configured a seeds.rb file.
 This file populates the database with default values so that the user doesn't have to populate the database manually with mock data

 - A minor change I made to the application specification is that I allow users to add a specified quantity of an item to their cart, rather than just one.
 This change better reflects a real-world e-commerce experience